jack-truong/spring-ai/README.md

     * `spring.ai.stock.api-key=${STOCK_API_KEY}`

 # Running
+  * This project is dependent on connecting to a locally running Postgres instance.
+There's a gradle task called `launchPostgres` that can be run to build and deploy the prepopulated Chinook database using Docker.
-  * You can run this server in IntelliJ by running the AiApplication configuration.
+  * You can run the server in IntelliJ by running the AiApplication configuration.
-  * You can run this server in a terminal by running `./gradlew bootRun`.
+  * You can run the server in a terminal by running `./gradlew bootRun`.
+    * The `bootRun` task is dependent on the `launchPostgres` task, so it should automatically start a docker container with the pre-populated Chinook database if it isn't already running.

 # Controllers
 * ## ChatController